soulhotel/FF-ULTIMA/Modification.md

 - Find the full list of my variables
 - Start tinkering.
 - And when you find color combinations that you like, copy and replace them in the original file. `all-global-theme.css`

+![Screenshot_7](https://github.com/soulhotel/FF-CSS-ULTIMA/assets/155501797/88e4ac9e-68e0-48de-a9bc-517c14f1a23f)

+- Window-Color is only active for [ Dusky ] not for [ Full Moon ], to change window-color with the Full Moon Edition add this line to the list:
+- `--toolbar-bgcolor: var(--uc-ultima-window);`
-##### Note: When creating color schemes its important to use consistent layers of colors.
+- When creating color schemes its important to use consistent layers of colors.
 For Dusky I had to Invert every white and every black.
 Then I had to coordinate proper accent colors to compliment the white backgrounds i decided on.

-![Screenshot_7](https://github.com/soulhotel/FF-CSS-ULTIMA/assets/155501797/88e4ac9e-68e0-48de-a9bc-517c14f1a23f)

 ---
 ---